trojankai/frontend-nanodegree-mobile-portfolio/README.md

 #### Optimizations
   * pizza.html
     * added viewport tag for responsiveness
     * inlined style.css

+    * added .col-xs-6 to randomPizzas to ensure pizzas resized to same dimensions

   * testpizza.js (main.js *> original, unedited)
     * removed function for determineDx
     * removed the conversion from pixels to percent for changePizzaSizes function, now based on the percentage
     * moved array of DOM nodes out of for loop*changed to getElementByClassName() from querySelectorAll()
     * made a local variable for randomPizzas.length and items.length
     * declared phase outside the loop to prevent it from being made everytime the loop is executed
     * declared variable items outside of the loop
     * changed querySelector to getElementById() or getElementByClassName() where applicable

   * optimized the pizza resizer based on recommendations given in the browser rendering course
   * made optimizations to the background pizzas(e.g. remove DOM requests outside of the for loop)